 Isn’t it strange that God would refer to the lake of fire as the “second death”?
 Why did he not know to call it the “eternal burning of those created in his image”?
 Isn’t it because such false teaching cannot be found in all of Holy Writ?

-In summation, isn’t it strange indeed that most believers have taken a “real place” (Gehenna) referred to by Jesus himself as a metaphor of destruction and have changed in into another made up/fabricated “real place” (hell) where souls (spirits, living beings, whatever) will be tortured unendingly by a loving heavenly Father?
+Thoughts on Punishment of the wicked – In summation, isn’t it strange indeed that most believers have taken a “real place” (Gehenna) referred to by Jesus himself as a metaphor of destruction and have changed in into another made up/fabricated “real place” (hell) where souls (spirits, living beings, whatever) will be tortured unendingly by a loving heavenly Father?

 If Gehenna is a metaphor of “hell” as it is traditionally taught, isn’t it a poor one, for Gehenna (the Jerusalem city dump of Jesus’ era) was a real place of destruction and consummation with no torment and no torture involved, while “hell” is a made up place of torment and torture with no destruction at all?